elisa-tech/wg-aerospace/demos/Readme.md

 ## Environment Setup

 The [Environment Setup](./docs/EnvSetup.md) is a dependency for the demo examples.
-It will has notes on tool setup and how to retrieve the Docker image.
+It has notes on tool setup and how to open the devcontainer that builds the environment locally.

 Alternatively, [AvioNix Demo](./AvioNix-demo/README.md) contains a Nix based build infrastructure compile and run demos.